syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Image-Insertion.md

 # Image Insertion in Xamarin Rich Text Editor(SfRichTextEditor)

-SfRichTextEditor provides support to insert JPEG and PNG images from a photo gallery, embedded resource, or stream into the Rich Text Editor content.
-Image can be inserted in the `SfRichTextEditor` using [`ImageInsertCommand`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRichTextEditor.XForms~Syncfusion.XForms.RichTextEditor.SfRichTextEditor~ImageInsertCommand.html) property or [`ImageInserted`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRichTextEditor.XForms~Syncfusion.XForms.RichTextEditor.SfRichTextEditor~ImageInserted_EV.html) event.
+The SfRichTextEditor provides support to insert JPEG and PNG images from a photo gallery, embedded resource, or stream into the Rich Text Editor content.
+The image can be inserted in the `SfRichTextEditor` using the [`ImageInsertCommand`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRichTextEditor.XForms~Syncfusion.XForms.RichTextEditor.SfRichTextEditor~ImageInsertCommand.html) property or the [`ImageInserted`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRichTextEditor.XForms~Syncfusion.XForms.RichTextEditor.SfRichTextEditor~ImageInserted_EV.html) event.

 ## ImageInsertCommand command

-The following code example illustrates how to insert a image from a photo gallery using `ImageInsertCommand` property into the Rich Text Editor content.
+The following code example shows how to insert an image from a photo gallery using the `ImageInsertCommand` property into the Rich Text Editor content.

 {% tabs %}
 {% highlight xaml %}